 The Activity Plan details a Level of Service in 20/21 relating to the prioritisation of 15 community facilities for essential maintenance and operational support at the expense of the wider portfolio and the provision of an annual report on each.
-Community Facility assets were given prioritisation status in 2019 based on condition assessment data and highlighted need.
-With capital works occurring on priority sites, this exercise has been repeated again for 2021.
-The latest priority list is detailed below, with facilities in no particular order:
+15 Community Facility assets were given prioritisation status in 2019 based on condition assessment data and highlighted need.

+The list of 2019 prioritised assets is detailed below (in alphabetical order):